Adam-Ant/DroneWebhookNotify/Readme.md

+# Deprecated: This repo has been moved to [spritsail/drone-notify](https://github.com/spritsail/drone-notify).
+All further development will take place there.

 # Drone Webhook Notify

 This script sets up a webhook listener for Drone's global webhooks.
 It then sends a notification to a Telegram channel every time a build passes or fails.